Ready or Not (Fugees song)

-"Ready or Not" is a song by American hip-hop group Fugees, from their second studio album, The Score (1996).
+"Ready or Not" is a song by American hip-hop group Fugees from their second studio album, The Score (1996).
 The song contains a sample of "Boadicea" (1987) by Irish singer Enya, and its chorus is based on "Ready or Not Here I Come (Can't Hide from Love)" by the Delfonics.
+The song was released as the album's third single in Japan on September 1, 1996, and in the United Kingdom the following day.